AnandSingh0701/adityaojha2288/README.md

 - 🌱 I’m currently learning **AI/ML**

-- 👨‍💻 All of my projects are available at [https://adityaojha2288.github.io/Portfolio/](https://adityaojha2288.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available are here

 - 💬 Ask me about **SQL, Python, Java, Excel**

-- 📫 How to reach me **adityaojha6160@gmail.com**
+- 📫 How to reach me **anand.singh2020@vitbhopal.ac.in**

 <h3 align="left">Connect with me:</h3>
 <p align="left">